prakhara56/FlexiStore/README.md

 ### `AzureStorageManager`

-Concrete implementation using Azure Blob Storage.
+Concrete implementation using Azure Blob Storage with built-in error handling.

+## CLI Reference

+The `flexistore-cli` entry point runs the interactive CLI defined in `cli.py`.

 ## Extending for Other Providers